 You may take a progesterone-like medicine to help work against the effects of estrogen.
 Or you may take a medicine with anti-estrogen effects.
-These are the some of the hormone-influencing medicines used to treat uterine sarcoma.
-Your gynecologic oncologist will talk to you about the kind of hormone therapy that would be best for you:
+These are some of the hormone-influencing medicines used to treat uterine sarcoma.
+Your gynecologic oncologist will talk with you about the kind of hormone therapy that would be best for you:

 Progestins.
 These include megestrol acetate and medroxyprogesterone.
 These progesterone-like medicines may be used to treat ESS.

 Aromatase Inhibitors.
 These include letrozole, anastrozole, and exemestane.
 These medicines prevent estrogen from forming in the body's fatty tissue.
 They may be used to treat ESS in women who have had their ovaries removed.
 They may be used to treat ESS in women who have been through menopause.

 Gonadotropin-releasing hormone agonists.
 These include goserelin and leuprolide.
 These medicines are used to lower estrogen levels in women who have not gone through menopause.